Ganito Kami Noon... Paano Kayo Ngayon?: Plot

 The next day, Lim smuggled Kidlat and Kulas by claiming they were going to Mandaluyong; however, they were stopped by the Guardia Civil as there are Magdalo troops at the other side of the bridge the guards were positioned.
-The Guardia Civil were attacked by both the Magdalo and by Kidlat, Kulas, and Lim.
+The Guardia Civil was attacked by both the Magdalo and by Kidlat, Kulas, and Lim.
 Lim was killed in the ensuing gunfire and Kulas went back to Lim's house to report the passing of Lim.
 Kulas then decided to walk home and there he was asked by an American soldier.
 Kulas then fell unconscious and was brought to a hospital.
-Kulas then went home and there he was accused by Concordia as being a Spanish spy.
+Kulas then went home and there he was accused by Concordia of being a Spanish spy.
 Because of this, Kulas was kicked out of his own house.

-Kulas saw Bindoy again after Bindoy escaped from school after it was hit by a bomb.
+Kulas saw Bindoy again after escaping from school after it was hit by a bomb.
 Bindoy told Kulas the whereabouts of Diding by telling him that she was in the theater.
 Kulas then fell unconscious as he was about to enter the theater.
 Kulas then woke up at Don Tibor's house after hearing gunshots from afar.
 Diding told Kulas that they were about to marry.
 Kulas and Don Tibor went to Kulas's house to regain his house.
 There Leonor was found raped then killed.
 Don Tibor fell from the stairs and suddenly became paralyzed.
 Don Tibor was brought to his home and there his wife planned on bringing him back to Iloilo.
 It was revealed that he was cheating on his wife with Diding.
 Don Tibor asked for forgiveness to Kulas and Kulas forgave him.
 Diding then revealed to Kulas that she left him just to be with Don Tibor.

 Kulas went to Bindoy at his school and it was revealed that he is to stay at school for a long time, especially how the education system was changed.
 Kulas told Bindoy that even though he inherited a lot from his father, he could truly gain happiness by being of use to other people.
 Kulas went back to his house and told of his intention to Diding that he wanted to be a Filipino.
 Kulas then left his house, leaving behind Diding and walking to an abandoned field.
 Kulas then asked the children in the burning field and told them that they are now Filipinos.
 One child asked for his name and he said "Nicolas Ocampo".
-Kulas then left the field, ending the movie.
+Kulas leaves them and walks away.